trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 =========================

 TriBITS is a Framework, implemented in CMake, to create CMake projects.
-As a Framework (with a capital "F"), TriBITS defines the the overall structure of a CMake build system for a project and it processes the various project-, repository-, and package-specific files in a specified order.
+As a Framework (with a capital "F"), TriBITS defines the overall structure of a CMake build system for a project and it processes the various project-, repository-, and package-specific files in a specified order.
 Almost all of this processing takes place in the `TRIBITS_PROJECT()`_ macro (or macros and